 2. Focus on the community-building aspect of social

-Another great way to engage with your audience is joining communities relevant to your field.
+Another great way to engage with your audience is by joining communities relevant to your field.
 In 2020, the focus on private conversations is only going to deepen.
 In fact, Facebook’s Co-founder and CEO, Mark Zuckerberg has been pretty clear about it, “the future is private.”

 You have two ways of moving forward.
 Either join communities or make one yourself.
 Here’s how: